-Signature Badge # Signature Badge #
+Signature Badge # Signature Badge # ·

-Hot Work Permit
+The University of Michigan Hot Work Permit

 BEFORE INITIATING HOT WORK, CAN THIS JOB BE AVOIDED?
 IS THERE A SAFER WAY?

 This Hot Work Permit is required for any temporary operation involving open flames or producing heat and/or sparks.
 In occupied tenant space.
 This includes, but is not limited to: Brazing, Cutting, Grinding, Soldering, Thawing Pipe, Torch Applied Roofing and Welding.